crt25/collimator/docs/guides/add-new-analysis.md

   ConditionFilterCriterion,
   ConditionFilterCriterionParameters
 > = {
-  // Which cirterion is this filter for
+  // Which criterion is this filter for
   criterion: AstCriterionType.condition,

   // A CriterionFormComponent accepting the properties 'value', 'onChange' and 'parameters'